 In 2008, the national culinary team participated for the first time in the world encounter of chefs and pastry chefs, the Culinary Olympics held in Erfurt, Germany, and won the bronze medal.

 Istrian and Dalmatian olive oil is exceptional, the extra virgin quality.
 The growing importance of tourism in Istria and Dalmatia occupies extra-virgin olive oil and olive oil roads that you can visit during your stay in Croatia.
-The most common varieties of olives are Buža, Buža Minuda, Buža Puntoža, Črnica, Drobnica, Istarska bjelica, Karbonaca, Moražola, Oblica, Rošinjola i Žižolera.
+You can also participate in olive harvest during October and November and experience local customs and traditional way of life.
+The most common varieties of olives are Buža, Buža Minuda, Buža Puntoža, Črnica, Drobnica, Istrian Bjelica, Karbonaca, Moražola, Oblica, Rošinjola, and Žižolera.

-Istria and along the Croatian coast forefront in the production of premium wines: Malvasia, Merlot, Cabernet Sauvignon, Teran, refok, white and gris Pinot, Chardonnay, Muscat, Trojšćina (Susak), vrbnička Žlahtina (Krk).
-Winery Kozlović from Momjan has a long tradition in the production of Malvasia, Muscat and Terran, and in recent years emphasized the winery Katunar from Vrbnik that produce Žlahtina, red wine and champagne.
-The most famous product of PZ "Vrbnik" the golden Žlahtina wines.
+Istria and Kvarner forefront in the production of premium wines: Malvasia, Merlot, Cabernet Sauvignon, Teran, Refok, white and grey Pinot, Chardonnay, Muscat, Trojšćina (Susak), Vrbnik Žlahtina (Krk).
+Winery Kozlović from Momjan has a long tradition in the production of Malvasia, Muscat, and Terran.
+In recent years is very popular winery Katunar from Vrbnik that produce Žlahtina, red wine and champagne.

 Dalmatia is abundant with indigenous grape varieties.
-The most famous wines are: Babić and Plavina (Primošten), Merlot (Drniš), debit, pošip maraština and grk (Korčula), white vugava and black plavac (Vis), plavac i bogdanuša (Hvar), small plavac (Pelješac), dessert wine prošek, and the world renowned high quality wine Dingač.
-Featured wineries include: Winery Plancic from Hvar, Agricultural Cooperative Winery Jedinstvo, Winery Toreta from Korcula, which bred indigenous varieties of posip and rukatac.
-Plenković winery annually produces approximately 300 000 bottles of Golden Plavac, Golden Rose and the Golden Otok.
+The most famous wines are: Babić and Plavina (Primošten), Merlot (Drniš), Debit, Pošip Maraština and Grk (Korčula), Vugava and Plavac Mali (Vis), Plavac and Bogdanuša (Hvar), Plavac Mali (Pelješac), dessert wine Prošek, and the world renowned high quality wine Dingač.
+Featured wineries include Winery Plančić from Hvar, Agricultural Cooperative Winery Jedinstvo, Winery Toreta from Korcula, which bred indigenous varieties of Pošip and Rukatac.
+Plenković winery annually produces approximately 300 000 bottles of Zlatni Plavac.